Today's Articles

 *Ted Poston was born on this date in 1906.
 He was a Black journalist.

-Born Theodore Roosevelt Poston in Hopkinsville, Kentucky, he graduated from Tennessee Agricultural and Industrial College in 1928 with a journalism degree.
+Born Theodore Roosevelt Poston in Hopkinsville, Kentucky, he graduated from Tennessee Agricultural and Industrial State College in 1928 with a degree in journalism.
 Poston moved to New York and worked for the New York Contender.
 In 1931, he wrote "Harlem Shadows" for the Pittsburgh Courier.
 The Amsterdam News also hired Poston, becoming their city editor by 1935.
 He actively founded the Newspaper Guild and was fired for leading a strike.
 Poston then joined the staff of the Federal Writers' Project.

 In 1936, he began writing freelance articles for the New York Post and was soon hired full-time, a first for a black reporter.
 In 1940 became a member of the "Black Cabinet," an informal network of African Americans serving or advising the Roosevelt administration; as head of Negro News Desk in the Office of War Information Poston was responsible for relations with Negro press.